joshbegley/nyt-latest/README.md

 **Felicia Campbell, Professor Who Studied Gambling and Pop Culture, Dies at 89**\
-`Ms. Campbell was the longest-serving professor at the University of Las Vegas, Nevada.
+`Ms. Campbell was the longest-serving professor at the University of Nevada, Las Vegas.
 She died of complications of the novel coronavirus.`\
 https://nytimes.com/2020/09/11/obituaries/felicia-campbell-dead-coronavirus.html?searchResultPosition=1

 **Six Questions Looming Over the New Season in Europe**\